-The Thurrock Supported Bus Services contract has been extended by a further 12 months.
+The Council continues to experience significant revenue budget pressures and exceptional wider financial risks and, as a result, a section 114 notice was issued on 19th December 2022.
+This means that all expenditure must meet strict criteria in order to be authorised.
+The Thurrock Supported Bus Services contract was extended by a further 12 months in March 2022.
 The initial three year contract had a budget of £452,000 per annum, funded through a dedicated corporate budget.
 The budget for 2022/23 remains £452,000 and therefore any price increase in the extension is currently unfunded and will cause a budgetary constraint.
-This is currently projected to be £18,565.12 for the year 2022/23.
-If the services were to be, withdrawn, this will create an annual budgetary saving of £452,000 per annum, commencing April 2023.
+This is currently projected to be £14,611.25 for the year 2022/23.
+If the services were to be withdrawn, this would create an annual budgetary saving of £452,000 per annum, effective three-months after formal notice is given to the operator (as per the contractual agreement between the council and the service operator), provided no alternative service is offered.
 Any reduction in services may result in a saving, but this would have to be determined.

-11.2 Legal
+13.2 Legal

-Implications verified by: Mark Bowen
+Implications verified by Gina Clarke